acsxx/password-generator/PRD.md

   - Custom password display component with monospace font and subtle background differentiation
   - Custom strength indicator combining Progress bar with entropy calculation display
   - Copy button with icon (Copy/Check from phosphor-icons) that transitions on success
+  - Custom theme toggle with animated sun/moon icons that rotate and scale on transition
+  - Custom `useTheme` hook for persisting theme preference in KV storage

 - **States**:
   - Slider: Hover shows enhanced thumb, active/dragging has elevated shadow